septa-ma/Django-Caching/README.md

 - **Memcached and Redis** are in-memory, key-value data stores.
 They are easy to use and optimized for high-performance lookups.
 You probably won't see much difference in performance or memory usage between the two.
 - **Memcached** is slightly easier to configure since it's designed for simplicity and ease of use.
 - **Redis** has a richer set of features so it has a wide range of use cases beyond caching.
 For example, it's often used to store user sessions or as message broker in a pub/sub system.
 Because of its flexibility Redis is much better solution.
+    - Redis can function as a database, a cache, and a message broker.

 # 3- Low-level cache API:
 - for this caching level we can use Redis.